zingky/YouTube-Aegisub-Loader/README.md

 ## ⚠️ Note

-This extension offers **dual rendering engines**: CSS (HTML/CSS-based, supports basic to intermediate ASS features) and **ASS.js** (weizhenye/ASS, WebGL/Canvas accelerated for accurate ASS rendering).
-Toggle between them in the header bar.
-Complex effects are best handled by the ASS.js engine.
+This extension uses **CSS rendering** as the default engine (HTML/CSS-based, supports basic to intermediate ASS features).
+An experimental **ASS.js** engine (weizhenye/ASS, WebGL/Canvas accelerated) is also available — toggle via the CSS/ASS.js buttons in the header bar.
+ASS.js is in beta; CSS mode is recommended for daily use.

 ---